 Our Nutrition Advice for Jessica Ennis-Hill...

-Another Olympic year is upon us, and as I write, Rio de Janeiro has been transformed into a buzzing hive of sporting activity.
-For the athletes competing for some of the most prestigious prizes in sport, a lot of the hard work has already been done.
-Olympic preparations take place over many years, and the final race is where everything comes together to enable the performance of a lifetime.
+For athletes competing for some of the most prestigious prizes in sport, a lot of the hard work has already been done.
+Preparations take place over many years, and the final race is where everything comes together to enable the performance of a lifetime.

 Sports nutrition at this level is a complex area, however there are a few key recommendations that are absolutely crucial.
 And the good news is that anyone involved in sport, whether heading for an Olympic medal or training for their first 5K, would benefit from putting these recommendations into practice.